-Activity Frequency Unit Cost Total cost

-Celebration of Sanitation week and Global handwashing day Once a year (Sanitation week can to extended to a month) Up-to Rs.100000
+Activity Frequency Unit Cost Total Cost Celebration of Sanitation week and Global handwashing day Once a year (Sanitation week can to extended to a month) Sanitation fairs/melas Commendation to recognise and create champions - certificates and awards for involvement Once a year (5-6 events) Best sanitation leader Best motivator/s Best VWSC Best AWC Best school Exposure visit of PRIs/VWSC to Nirmal GPs/ innovations within or outside state Once a year Competitions - 1-2 in a year

-Sanitation fairs/melas

-Commendation to recognise and create champions- certificates and awards for involvement Once a year (5-6 events) Up-to Rs.25000 per event

--Best sanitation leader

--Best motivator/s

--Best VWSC

--Best AWC

--Best school

-Exposure visit of PRIs/VWSC to Nirmal GPs/innovations within or outside state Once a year Within the state- Up-to Rs.100000

-Outside the state- Up-to Rs.200000

-Competitions 1-2 in a year Upto Rs.
-5000

 VIII.
-Implementing CLTS5/CATS6
+Implementing CLTS4/CATS5

-Activity Frequency Unit Cost Total cost District level TOT on CATS (District resource group) Once a year 5 day training annual refresher Up-to Rs.200000 PRIs and block level functionaries Once a year- 1 day orientation Up-to Rs.50000 Training of motivators on CATS 3-4 days at block level- Biannual refresher Up-to Rs.200000
+Activity Frequency Unit Cost Total Cost District level TOT on CATS (District resource group) Once a year 5 day training Annual refresher PRIs and block level functionaries Once a year- 1 day orientation Training of motivators on CATS 3-4 days at block level - Biannual refresher Engaging and providing incentive to master trainers (district facilitators) and motivators DWSC - will engage on daily basis- Triggering and follow-up of wards/villages/GPs Community meeting Focused group discussion Transect walk Mapping To be decided by the motivators- daily basis • Demonstration

-5 Community-led Total Sanitation (CLTS) is an innovative methodology for mobilising communities to completely eliminate open defecation (OD).
+- Community-led Total Sanitation (CLTS) is an innovative methodology for mobilising communities to completely eliminate open defecation (OD).
 Communities are facilitated to conduct their own appraisal and analysis of open defecation and take their own action to become ODF (open defecation free).
 It is predicated on the premise that merely providing a toilet does not guarantee its use.
-Thus CLTS places a strong focus on mobilising the community to bring about sustained behavior change aimed at creating ODF communities.

-6 Community Approaches for Total Sanitation (CATS) - is the term used by UNICEF for community based sanitation approaches.
+Thus CLTS places a strong focus on mobilising the community to bring about sustained behaviour change aimed at creating ODF communities. - Community Approaches for Total Sanitation (CATS) is the term used by UNICEF for community based sanitation approaches.
 CATS encapsulate various approaches to community based sanitation such as CLTS and others.
 The approach allows flexibility in developing the most appropriate route for a given setting when working with government and partners.
-The minimum elements of this approach includes - that it is driven by collective process (as opposed to targeting individual households); that handwashing at critical times is a key component of the programme and; that community leadership includes children and caregivers.
+The minimum elements of this approach includes that it is driven by collective process (as opposed to targeting individual households); that handwashing at critical times is a key component of the programme and; that community leadership includes children and caregivers.